-It remains in my top five to this day: its funked-up Niles Rodgers vibes, the chorus guitar wail and jazzy trumpet solo, all slightly at odds with the painful lyrical content, inspired me to make a mashup tribute video last year marrying it with the video for Pink Floyd's own obscurer single, Learning to Fly, after I noticed it fit Floyd's video thematically and pretty much frame for frame.
+It remains in my top five to this day: its funked-up Nile Rodgers vibes, the chorus guitar wail and jazzy trumpet solo, all slightly at odds with the painful lyrical content, inspired me to create a mashup tribute video last year marrying it with the video for Pink Floyd's own obscurer single, Learning to Fly, after I noticed it fit Floyd's video thematically and narratively pretty much frame for frame.

 Don't pick fights with the bullies or the cads, cos I'm not much cop at punching other people's dads

 And if the homework brings you down then we'll throw it on the fire and take the car downtown

 Also on the album was Andy Warhol, and being a big metal fan I instantly recognised its opening acoustic riff, nicked by James Hetfield for Metallica's Master of Puppets (+ their album track title Leper Messiah lifted from Ziggy Stardust).
 It was a phenomenon that occurred in reverse the more of Bowie's older material I listened to, something verified by his 70s bassist in the BBC documentary Five Years - Dave wasn't afraid of nicking stuff for his own songs, the most flagrant example to my ears being Queen Bitch's purloining of Eddie Cochran's Three Steps To Heaven.
 Despite this, however, his flawless rendition of the track on Old Grey Whistle Test is one of the best I've ever seen, he and Mick Ronson absolutely smashing it: